diestrin/yo-generator-express-angularjs/README.md

 ### Grunt tasks.
 - Add a task for when the user pulls the repo, this will update installed npm and bower packages.
+- Add a task for deploy, which will build and then commit to a `production` branch, use `git subtree` on it.

 ## Once the scaffold is complete.
 - Create Yeoman generator.